Sasol Limited – Annual report – 30 June 2020

 Industry: oil and gas

-Sasol’s share price increased by 37% over the financial year to a closing price on 30 June 2018 of R502,86.
-This together with the volatility in the share price has resulted in a R655 million expense being recognised in the current year.
+Sasol’s share price decreased by 62% over the financial year to a closing price on 30 June 2020 of R132,20.
+This together with the volatility in the share price has resulted in a R205 million credit being recognised in the current year.

 Sasol Share Appreciation Rights Scheme (closed since 2013)

 The Share Appreciation Rights scheme (SARs) allows eligible senior employees to earn a long-term incentive amount calculated with reference to the increase in the Sasol Limited share price between the offer date of the SARs to the exercise of such vested rights.
-No shares are issued in terms of this scheme and all amounts payable in terms of the Sasol SAR scheme are settled in cash.
+No shares are issued in terms of this scheme, all rights have vested and all amounts payable in terms of the scheme are settled in cash.

 The offer price of these appreciation rights equals the closing market price of the underlying shares on the trading day immediately preceding the granting of the right.
 The fair value of the cash-settled liability is calculated at each reporting date.
-On resignation, SARs which have not yet vested lapse and SARs which have vested may be exercised at the employee’s election before their last day of service.
-On death, all SARs vest immediately and the deceased’s estate has a period of 12 months to exercise these rights.
-On retrenchment or retirement, all SARs vest immediately and the employee has a period of 12 months to exercise these rights.
+On resignation SARs may be exercised at the employee’s election before their last day of service.
+On death, the deceased’s estate has a period of 12 months to exercise these rights.
+On retrenchment or retirement, the employee has a period of 12 months to exercise these rights.

 It is group policy that employees should not deal in Sasol Limited securities (and this is extended to the Sasol SARs) for the periods from 1 January for half year-end and 1 July for year-end until two days after publication of the results and at any other time during which they have access to price sensitive information.